Pollinators are important. We agree.

 Ask about The Mill's in-house classes!

-We also carry a variety of plants that are well-liked by pollinators and stock some bee and hive products.
+Honey bee hives are quite popular amongst homeowners in this area.
+The Mill stocks its shelves with bee supplies and hosts classes to help you get started.
 Some of our products come from, Bayer, who has taken a large initiative to research and care for honeybees.

 January, February, March